-The faculty and staff of the Ecology, Evolution and Behavior Graduate Studies Committee (EEB GSC) wish to welcome you to the EEB Graduate Program.
-We look forward to supporting your progress towards a graduate degree in EEB.
-We encourage you to use this handbook proactively throughout your studies as it is a summary of the university, department and graduate program policies and procedures.
-Additional information is on our EEB website.
+We the faculty and staff of the Plant Biology Graduate Studies Committee wish to welcome you to the PB Graduate Program.
+We look forwards to working with you and supporting your progress towards a graduate degree in PB.
+We encourage you to actively use this handbook throughout your studies as it is a summary of the university, department and graduate program policies and procedures.
+For more complete information, please refer to our PB website.